 Vermont Bounty Hunter Guide: Requirements and Steps

-Vermont is home to 626,000 people spread across over 257,000 households.1 As the second smallest state by population, bounty hunters in Vermont may also work in neighboring states.
+Vermont is home to approximately 645,000 people.1 Vermont does not require bounty hunters to become licensed in order to work in the state.
+However, as Vermont is one of the smallest states by population as well as area, bounty hunters in Vermont may also work in neighboring states where licenses may be required.
 As a bounty hunter, your job will be to recover arrested individuals who do not appear for their required court dates.
 You may also work as a skip tracer to first locate fugitives before you can apprehend them.
 For either of these positions, you will be employed by a licensed bail bond agency that posts bail on behalf of individuals with the assumption they will appear and repay the bond, and will need authorization from the bail bond agency and the appropriate court to apprehend a fugitive.
 Read on to find out more.

 Requirements for Prospective Bounty Hunters in Vermont